knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 No, just download the correct version.
 Nevertheless, you should still calibrate the e-steps.

-> Why doesn't the display any error messages and why does it still look exactly as before?
+> Why doesn't the display show any error messages and why does it still look exactly as before?

 Your mainboard (Trigorilla) can only control graphic displays like the 2004 or 12864.
 On them you would also see exactly what really happens in the firmware - to be precise, they show what the firmware says.
 Texts, error messages etc.